idevz/vanilla/README.md

 - Luarocks

 #### *Tips of ```make install```:*
-Vanilla support many configuration options, many of those option have default value.
+*Vanilla support many configuration options, many of those option have default value. *

 You can use default installation but if your enviroment values different from which vanilla default, please config it with yours.

-Especially the ```--openresty-path``` option. you should make sure this is point to your own OpenResty install path.
+Especially the ```--openresty-path``` option. you should make sure it's point to your turely OpenResty install path.

 You can run command ```./configure --help``` to learn how to use those options.